zstyblik/grafana.org/source/blog/2014-08-05-grafana-1-7-0-rc1-released.md

 If you want me to come talk about Grafana, application metrics, build measure learn or Graphite.
 Please email me at [torkel@grafana.org](mailto:contact@grafana.org).
-I live in Stockholm Sweden so travel could be an issue, but I am flexible and avaiable :)
+I live in Stockholm Sweden so travel could be an issue, but I am flexible and available :)

 Cheers & keep on graphing!<br>
 Torkel